rock-core/tools-roby/README.txt

    describes one of the most innovative ideas of Roby: the transaction.
 This tool allows safe simultaneous plan execution and modification.

+== Core plugins

+Two plugins are shipped with the Roby core: fault_injection[../plugins/fault_injection/index.html] and subsystems[../plugins/subsystems/index.html].
+See their respective documentation for description and usage.

+Roby::Application#using(plugin_name) must be calledallows to enable the plugins at initialization time.
+You can for instance put the following in
+<tt>config/init.rb</tt>

+  Roby.app.using 'fault_injection'

 = Installation

 == External dependencies